top of page

 Services

-Therapeutic Counselling
+Therapeutic Arts Counselling

 One on one therapeutic arts counselling sessions are aimed at the individual to process their emotions, share their feelings, discover self-awareness, self-regulation and self-reflection.
 Discovering their own coping skills with curiosity and creativity to help support their journey, all in a supportive setting

-Outreach/Online Sessions
+Outreach/Studio Sessions

 Groups & Workshops

-Therapy Outreach and online sessions is a compassionate approach to health care that aims to bring support directly to those who might not have easy access to clinical settings.
+Therapy Outreach and in studio sessions is a compassionate approach to health care that aims to bring support directly to those who might not have easy access to clinical settings.
 It involves taking mental health and creative services beyond the confines of clinics and into schools, communities, and out in nature.

 Work with groups exploring and engaging with art materials for self-reflection, self-expression, self-discovery and self-regulation.